 Summary: Bible study on learning how to avoid taking things personally or giving in to self-pity.

-One cause for anger or depression in many people is taking things personally, allowing their feelings to be hurt by others’ word and actions.
-The following ideas can help you not take things personally—even if the other person means for you to take them personally.
+The following suggestions can help you not take things personally—even if someone means for you to take them personally.

 Related: Bible studies on depression